charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf AND ALGORITHMS WRITING INFLUENCE

 clprolf has been created only to simplify and help in object-oriented code writing and understanding.
 But we can notice that it acts as a tool for supporting algorithm writing too, indirectly.
 For example, underst could bring clues for writing hard algorithms, as well as the object roles.
-Writing a sorter algorithm with a simu_comp_as_worker, or a simu_real_world_obj, could bring us different perspectives.
+Writing a sorter algorithm with a simu_comp_as_worker, or a simu_real_obj, could bring us different perspectives.
 I think that the influence of clprolf about algorithms writing is due to making well-designed objects, or methods, nothing more.
 So it's a testament that it is an indirect influence.

-* AN EXAMPLE OF WRITING A INSERTION SORTER CLASS, WITH BOTH SIMU_COMP_AS_WORKER AND SIMU_REAL_WORLD_OBJ To demonstrate the difference and the usage between a simu_comp_as_worker and a simu_real_world_obj class, let's take an example.
+* AN EXAMPLE OF WRITING A INSERTION SORTER CLASS, WITH BOTH SIMU_COMP_AS_WORKER AND SIMU_REAL_WORLD_OBJ To demonstrate the difference and the usage between a simu_comp_as_worker and a simu_real_obj class, let's take an example.
 We have to write a sorter by insertion class, with the famous sort by insertion algorithm.
-Some people would use a simu_comp_as_worker, others a simu_real_world_obj.
-I tried to use both, to study the results, but I would use preferently a simu_real_world_obj, for this kind of job.
+Some people would use a simu_comp_as_worker, others a simu_real_obj.
+I tried to use both, to study the results, but I would use preferently a simu_real_obj, for this kind of job.
 Remember we are free to choose the interpretations of the classes we write.
 And even if a programmer use a role, we are still free to read it as we want, once we know the initial preference.

 Let's see my result for the two simple examples.
 I tried to stay simple, and not adding interfaces.